pkgxdev/libpkgx/README.md

 ## Anatomy

-The code is written with Deno (just like [tea/cli]) but is compiled to a node package for wider accessibility (and ∵ [tea/gui] is node/electron).
+The code is written with Deno (just like [pkgx]) but is compiled to a node package for wider accessibility (and ∵ [pkgx] is node/electron).

 The library is architected into hooks, plumbing and porcelain.
 Where the hooks represent the low level primitives of pkging, the plumbing glues those